Fudan Summer Institute

-Coming in July: The Rise of Modern Chinese Thought
+July 2023: Publication of The Rise of Modern Chinese Thought

-Proofs are in!
-Clocking in at over 1,000 pages, this translation of the first two volumes of Wang Hui’s Xiandai Zhongguo sixiangde xingqi 现代中国思想的兴起 examines Chinese thought from the Tang and Song dynasties through the early twentieth century.
+Clocking in at over 1,000 pages, this abridged translation of the first two volumes of Wang Hui’s Xiandai Zhongguo sixiangde xingqi 现代中国思想的兴起 examines Chinese thought from the Tang and Song dynasties through the early twentieth century.
 I am grateful to the team of eleven translators who worked through the pandemic to bring this book into English.
 More information on the book at Harvard University Press’s website.

 Contract for Muslims in Modern China